Ukraine returns to space with

 In the meantime, just seven seconds after parting with its first stage, the second stage took over the powered ascent, firing until 8 minutes 26 seconds in flight.
 The payload fairing was dropped off slightly more than a minute into the second-stage burn and it was expected to be recovered from the Atlantic Ocean.

-Upon reaching an initial orbit, the second-stage booster performed a coasting flight, before the restarting its engine 55 minutes 22 seconds in flight.
+Upon reaching an initial orbit, the second-stage booster performed a coasting flight, before restarting its engine 55 minutes 22 seconds in flight.
 The maneuver lasted just two seconds placing the stage in its near-polar target orbit.
-The deployment of the first payload took place slightly more than four minutes later and all 105 satellites began taking their turns separating from the payload adapter for nearly 1.5 hours into the mission.
-A total of 82 deployment events were scheduled with some satellites separating simultaneously.
+The deployment of the first payload took place slightly more than four minutes later and all 105 satellites took their turns separating from the payload adapter within following 1.5 hours.
+A total of 82 deployment events were scheduled, with some satellites separating simultaneously.

-Sich-2-30 was ejected from the rocket's second stage 1 hour 23 minutes 2 seconds after liftoff (18:52 local time in Ukraine) as the vehicle was overflying Northern coast of Greenland at an altitude of 548 kilometers.
-By that time, three more payloads remained aboard the launch vehicle and were deployed in the following few minutes.
+Sich-2-30 was ejected from the rocket's second stage 1 hour 23 minutes 2 seconds after liftoff (18:52 local time in Ukraine on Jan.
+13, 2022) as the vehicle was overflying Northern coast of Greenland at an altitude of 548 kilometers.
+By that time, three more payloads still remained aboard the launch vehicle and were deployed in the following few minutes.

-Soon after the release of the satellite, KB Yuzhnoe announced that Sich-2-30 had established communications with ground control, had deployed its solar panels and had been in good health.
+Soon after release of Sich-2-30 from the second stage of the Falcon-9 rocket on Jan.
+13, 2022, KB Yuzhnoe announced that its satellite had established communications with ground control, had deployed its solar panels and had been in good health.
 According to a representative of the ground control station in Dunaevtsy, the satellite downlinked its first data around 21:00 local time.
-The spacecraft testing period was expected to last two months, although the first image was expected to be received on the ninth day of the mission.
+The spacecraft testing period was expected to last two months, although the first image was initially expected to be received on the ninth day of the mission.

 In parallel with the Sich-2-1 project, the Ukrainian industry worked on the renovation of assembly and testing facilities at KB Yuzhnoe and on the formation of the new ground control center.